burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/about.md

 I'm a Ph.D. candidate in the Department of Political Science at Emory University.

-I study the impact of public opinion on counterinsurgency tactics.
-Specifically, I examine government efforts to avoid public backlash for counterinsurgency efforts both abroad and at home.
-In a secondary agenda, I study the interaction between domestic politics and foreign policy, emphasizing the role of domestic politics in foreign policy making.
+I broadly study how political participation and public opinion shape elite behavior in contexts, such as armed conflict, authoritarian consolidation, and foreign policy decision-making.
+My research develops along two complementary strands that together explore the political consequences of participation and public perception in contested settings.
+The first strand examines how elites respond to participatory signals, such as elections, even in high-stakes or repressive contexts.
+The second strand investigates how public opinion shapes elite behavior in the domains of counterinsurgency and foreign policy.

-I hold an MA and a BA in International Relations from Bilkent University.
+I hold an MA and a BA in International Relations from Bilkent University (Turkey).